 - Participate in events: keep up to date on our Web seminars.

-- View e-Assessment Exemplars: explore the assessment examples utilising a range of web 2.0 and virtual world technologies.
+- View e-Assessment Exemplars: explore the assessment examples utilising a range technologies.
 You will also find a collection of presentations and other documents relating to e-assessment.
 An Zotero database containing a citations relating to e-assessment is also available.

 - Explore technologies: see some of the tools and systems that are behind many of the web 2.0 learning environments currently being developed such as Moodle, Mahara, Media Wiki, iPeer, SBLi, WordPress, OpenSim and Second Life.

-- Join social media: join our groups on Facebook, Linkedin, Twitter and YouTube.
+- Join social media: join our groups on Facebook, Linkedin, Twitter, Google Plus and YouTube.
 Read news related to e-assessment.
-See some examples integrating e-assessments into social media such as blogs, wiki and social networking systems.

 - Read about the background, view project reports and outcomes documentation.